- Catalog of Books

 We might categorize these kind of terms as ‘unlucky choices.'
 I agree with others who think it doubtful that they will be adopted for use by Western English language publications / schools.
 Since there are already several term lists in use, it is likely that the WHO list will only be used by publishers in the Western Pacific Region.

-I would like to note here, that for future cross-referencing, Eric Brand (as he has expressed on the CHA list) is preparing a comparative list of several term collections (those of Xie Zhufan, Wiseman/Feng, the Eastland glossary, and WHO).
+I would like to note here, that for future cross-referencing, Eric Brand has prepared a comparative list of several term collections (those of Xie Zhufan, Wiseman/Feng, the Eastland glossary, and WHO).
 Of course, the corpus of literature is wider than that.
 There are other glossaries out there, notably in the work of Unschuld.
 (By comparison, the Maciocia books include only very small glossaries.)
 Overall, the WHO committee seems to have paid little attention to contributions of Western experts in the field.

 - Although the classical conceptual foundations of the ancient foundation texts still appeal to those seeking an alternative to Western modes of thinking, increasing numbers of people seek direct access to the conceptual content and clinical applications of TRM, primarily through studying contemporary publications.
 In view of the purposes of this document, which are for present day education, training, practice and research, and for information exchange, the technical terms were chiefly selected from recent publications.